clara-ness/DSFBA_Project/README.md

 2) The [data](data/) is the folder where all our data is stored.

-3) The [report](report/) folder, which contains all the parts of our report each stored in a different markdown files in the folder [report]
+3) The [report](report/) folder, which contains all the parts of our report each stored in a different markdown files.

 When you arrive on the report, you only need to knit the [report.Rmd] in order to have all the report.
-All the folders and files are linked thanks to our packages [here].
+All the folders and files are linked thanks to our package [Here](https://www.rdocumentation.org/packages/here/versions/1.0.1/topics/here).
 <!-- DATA USED -->
 ## Data Used